SublimeText/LaTeXTools/docs/settings.md

 ## Output Directory Settings

-* `aux_directory` (`""`): specifies the auxiliary directory to store any auxiliary files generated during a LaTeX build.
-Note that the auxiliary directory option is only useful if you are using MiKTeX.
-Path can be specified using either an absolute path or a relative path.
-If `aux_directory` is set from the project file, a relative path will be interpreted as relative to the project file.
-If it is set in the settings file, it will be interpreted relative to the main tex file.
+* `aux_directory` (`".aux"`): specifies the auxiliary directory to store any auxiliary files generated during a LaTeX build.
+Path can be specified absolute or relative to `tex_root` or, if `aux_directory` set in a project file, relative to project file's location.
 In addition, the following special values are honored:
   * `<<temp>>`: uses a temporary directory in the system temp directory instead of a specified path; this directory will be unique to each main file, but does not persist across restarts.
   * `<<cache>>`: uses the ST cache directory (or a suitable directory on ST2) to store the output files; unlike the `<<temp>>` option, this directory can persist across restarts.
   * `<<project>>`: uses a sub-directory in the same folder as the main tex file with what should be a unique name; note, this is probably not all that useful and you're better off using one of the other two options or a named relative path